 Howick

-Blake Civil Construction serves Howick from our Coatesville base, approximately 50 km via State Highway 1 and the Pakuranga Highway.
-As one of East Auckland's most established suburbs with a rich colonial history dating to the 1840s Fencible settlements, Howick presents unique civil construction demands across its coastal and hillside terrain.
+Blake Civil Construction serves Howick from our Coatesville base, roughly 50km via State Highway 1 and the Pakuranga Highway.
+Howick is one of East Auckland's most established suburbs, with colonial history going back to the 1840s Fencible settlements, and it presents civil construction demands that vary dramatically from street to street across its coastal and hillside terrain.

 Why Local Expertise Matters

-Blake Civil delivers earthworks, drainage, subdivision infrastructure, retaining walls, and excavation services tailored to Howick's coastal clay soils, variable topography, and intensive residential redevelopment activity across Eastern Beach, Highland Park, Cockle Bay, and Shelly Park.
+We deliver earthworks, drainage, subdivision infrastructure, retaining walls, and excavation across Howick, calibrated for the suburb's coastal clay soils, variable topography, and the intensive residential redevelopment reshaping Eastern Beach, Highland Park, Cockle Bay, and Shelly Park.

 Local Conditions